 If someone is in immediate danger or requires serious or life-threatening immediate emergency mental or physical health assistance dial 999

-Numbers to call if you are worried about your Mental Health or someone else's:
+Contacts if you are worried about the Mental Health of yourself or somebody else:

 - Mind: 01302 812 190

 - Talking Shop: 01302 565556

 - Open Minds (14 to 18years): 0776 522 4564

 - Samaritans: 0330 094 5717